 There are also several ways to reduce the power loss from cylinder quenching.

 If we take a normal nominal 10:1 compression ratio engine, normal 14.7 psia atmospheric pressure, allow the atmospheric pressure to enter the engine during the intake stroke, and then compress the air 10:1 during the compression stroke, we would ideally see 147 psia (10 times atmospheric pressure) on the compression gauge plus/minus pressure variation due to compression heat and blow by for a gauge pressure of 125 – 135 psig.
 For ease of math between psi actual and psi gauge, I will use gauge pressure so let’s assume we are at 125 psig (gauge).
 When the engine fires, the cylinder pressure rises 2 to 4 times depending on throttle position for a typical firing pressure of 250 to 500 psi.
-If we use 300 psi as normal cruising cylinder pressure we would need a cylinder 3 times longer than the intake stroke or 2 times longer if we consider heat loss to the combustion chamber surfaces (cylinder quenching) to bring the cylinder pressure back to where we started (14.7 psi).
-However, it is not practical to bring the cylinder pressure entirely back to atmospheric (because it is primarily the residual power stroke pressure that pushes the exhaust gasses out, not the exhaust stroke) so ideally we would want an engine with an intake stroke of say, 3 inches and a power stroke of maybe 5 inches.
+I will use 250 psi as normal cruising cylinder pressure so we would need a cylinder 15 times longer than the intake stroke or 5 times longer if we consider heat loss to the combustion chamber surfaces (cylinder quenching) to bring the cylinder pressure back to where we started (14.7 psi).
+However, it is not practical to bring the cylinder pressure entirely back to atmospheric, so ideally we would want an engine with an intake stroke of say, 3 inches and a power stroke of 6-8 inches.
 That is what the Atkinson cycle engine accomplishes mechanically, but the complexity of the mechanism makes it impractical.
 Today’s Hybrid and some non-hybrid engines use a technique where the intake valve is held open a calculated distance past bottom dead center to effectively shorten the intake stroke compared to the power stroke.

 This approach holds significant opportunity for fuel savings.